The sky’s the limit now for travel and tourism students’ skills, following the launch of a new interactive classroom at West Nottinghamshire College.

 “They undertook their simulation flights with staff and students with absolute professionalism and they made me very proud.
 We have some great cabin crew potential amongst our learners and they’re prepared for the hard work and attention to detail that this kind of role involves.”

-Students were also on-hand throughout the flights to raise funds for Newark-based Beaumond House Hospice, selling cakes, gifts and raffle tickets for a large aviation-themed cake, to their passengers.← Back to Business Community News
+Students were also on-hand throughout the flights to raise funds for Newark-based Beaumond House Hospice, selling cakes, gifts and raffle tickets for a large aviation-themed cake, to their passengers.← Back to Community News